revinfrastruct/risnix/README.md

 * Built on Debian Jessie.
 * Tinc VPN connects your machines together.
-* When you are connected to the VPN, Puppet agent will start to do further configuration.
+* Puppet agent will connect to a Puppet server (on the VPN) for further config.

 ## Getting started